arkin0x/cyberspace/readme.md

 All actions require the publishing of an event with at least 1 unit of NIP-13 proof-of-work (PoW) except for constructs which use a special kind of proof-of-work.

-# Claiming Real Estate and Building Structures
+# Claiming Space and Building Structures

 ## Constructs